LachlanMarnham/SQL_Queries_For_Mere_Mortals/README.md

 The Docker image used is `arm64v8/postgres:9.6` which will fail on non-ARM architectures.

 # Setup
-1. `make docker-launch` will run the `Postgres` container, and open a shell into it with the `postgres` user. `postgres` is the superuser, and has permissions to create dbs, modify schemas, read/write and so on.
+1. `make docker-build` will build the docker image, which is basically just `arm64v8/postgres:9.6` with `python3` added.
-2.
+2. `make docker-launch` will run the container, initialise the database, and open a shell into the running container with the `postgres` user. `postgres` is the superuser, and has permissions to create dbs, modify schemas, read/write and so on.